 for the y-axis, one or more time series variables.

 If you use a X, Time ID variable, you can specify the time frequency by using the Time Frequency column property.
 The choices are Annual, Monthly, Weekly, Daily, Hourly, Minute, and Second.
-This lets JMP take things like leap years and leap days into account.
+This helps JMP determine the spacing of the data when plotting the forecast values.
 If no frequency is specified, the data is treated as equally spaced numeric data.

 To remove an unwanted variable from an assigned role, select it in the role box and click Remove.
 After assigning roles, click OK to see the analysis for each time series variable versus the time ID.